Bladder Irritants: 10 Foods & Drinks to Avoid for a Happy Bladder

 How to Know If Your Bladder Is Irritated

-If your bladder isn’t healthy, it'll tell you through symptoms.
-Unhealthy bladder symptoms may include:
+If your bladder isn't healthy, it'll tell you through specific symptoms.
+Irritated bladder symptoms may include:

 • Painful urination.